punctum-im/protocol/PROTOCOL.md

 **This section is non-normative.**

-punctum is a federated chat protocol with modern features.
-The main goal of the punctum project is to create a free and open chat platform with plenty of quality-of-life improvements.
+The Punctum protocol is a federated chat protocol with modern features.
+The main goal of the punctum.im project is to create a free and open chat platform with plenty of quality-of-life improvements.

 The main features of punctum include: